-A well-chosen gift can let you know that you have been genuinely heard and profoundly understood.
+A well-chosen gift can let you know you have been genuinely heard and profoundly understood.
 A passing remark picked up on, or a glance in a shop window noticed.
-Perhaps the giver has been generous with their time and energy letting you know how much you are cared for.
+Perhaps the giver has been generous with their time and energy, letting you know how much you are cared for.

-On the other hand, a poorly selected gift can be upsetting, leaving you with the feeling that you’re not noticed at all.
+On the other hand, a poorly selected gift can be upsetting, leaving you feeling that you’re not noticed at all.

-That can be a lot of pressure on your loved one to get it right and make you feel good.
-Sometimes, it’s almost as if we expect them to read us as adults, in the same way, a good enough mother senses her baby’s needs.
+That can put a lot of pressure on your loved one to get it right and make you feel good.
+Sometimes, it’s almost as if we expect them to read us as adults in the same way a good enough mother senses her baby’s needs.

-Receiving a gift is great, but is it reasonable for you to expect anyone to meet your needs in that way?
+Receiving a gift is great, but is it reasonable to expect someone to meet your needs that way?

 The Narcissistic Gift

-If you grew up in a family with a narcissistic parent or you’re in a relationship with a narcissistic partner Christmas can be a difficult time.
+If you grew up in a family with a narcissistic parent or you’re in a relationship with a person with narcissistic traits, Christmas can be a difficult time.
 It’s not unusual for there to be drama.
-The drama is so that the attention remains with the narcissistic person to maintain narcissistic supply and remain feeling special.
+The drama is so that the attention remains with the narcissistic person to maintain a narcissistic supply and remain feeling special.

 So the student [narcassist] feels either an exaggerated sense of specialness, importance, and uniqueness, or painful feelings of insignificance and unworthiness; or the two sets of feelings might alternate, depending on the adequacy or absence of narcissistic supplies.